new vegan kebab shop opens its doors

 Their vegan kebabs are tasty and unique, made from non-GMO soya pieces marinated in their secret special blend of spices.
 We’re intrigued!
 We love that their bread is made on site each day in front of our very eyes, too, then stuffed full with their homemade hummus, tzatziki, fresh salads and chill sauce – all of our BOTI favourites.

 British-Turkish friends Cem Yildiz and Rojdan Gul have been doing their thing for two years, launching their first shop in Shoreditch in 2016.
-Welcome to East Street, lads, we can’t wait to have a cleaner kebab stop on the way home.
-Get in line and head to their opening on Friday 16th November to be the first to get your lips around their vegan doner kebabs, doner chop boxes and couscous salad.
+Welcome to East Street, lads, we love having a cleaner kebab stop on the way home (and they’re on Deliveroo, too!)
+So get your lips around their vegan doner kebabs, doner chop boxes and couscous salad.
 Yum!

 What The Pitta, 14 East Street, Brighton, BN1 1HP